Mick2nd/Notes-Import/README.md

  1. With the press of a button one initiates the import action

  To invoke the GUI, invoke the *gui.py* module to launch the dialog.
+## Features of QNAP Notes Station which will be transformed
+ 1. Headings
+ 1. Paragraphs
+ 1. Tables
+ 1. Code sections
+ 1. Citations
+ 1. Attachments
+ 1. Images
+ 1. Ordered lists
+ 1. Bullet lists
+ 1. Task lists
+ 1. Nested lists
+ 1. (External) Links
+ 1. Horizontal rulers
+ 1. Subscripts
+ 1. Superscripts
+ 1. Tags assigned to notes

+## How to install and invoke the GUI
+This will install the distribution in a virtual environment and invoke the GUI
+ 1. Copy the whole content of the project folder into a chosen local folder
+ 1. Open a terminal window inside the local folder
+ 1. >pipenv install
+ 1. >pipenv shell
+ 1. >cd NotesImport
+ 1. >python
+ 1. >>>from gui import Gui
+ 1. >>>gui.main()

+ The GUI is more or less self-explanatory and shows tool tips on the controls.

+ There is ongoing work to simplify the usage of the code.